mvilrokx/autd-js-front-end-dev-guide/Chapters/04 - JavaScript Modules.md

 var _sayHello = require('lib/sayHello');
 ```

 Now, ```require``` is a function that is provided by e.g. Node.js, but not by the browser, hence the error ```require is not defined```.
 So we are now in the interesting situation where we transpiled ```import```, which is not yet supported by any browser, to ```require```, which is also not supported by any browser.
 In fact, none of the Module Loaders are supported by any browser.
-There's actually a good reason for this; think about it, these modules are seperate files and ```require``` needs to load these files from the File System, but a browser does not have a File System, so how _could_ this work?
+There's actually a good reason for this; think about it, these modules are separate files and ```require``` needs to load these files from the File System, but a browser does not have a File System, so how _could_ this work?

 The solution to this problem is to "bundle" all the modules into 1 large file so that when the browser loads this 1 file, it has access to all modules.

-## Rollup
+## Rollup.js
 There are several Module Bundlers out there but we are going to use [rollup.js](http://rollupjs.org/).
-This is a relatively new kid on the block, but it has a few features that other ones are lacking, most importantly it has native suport for ES2015 modules.
-Bacause it does, we don't actually have to transpile ```import``` anymore with Babel.
-You can tell Babel to not transpile this by adding the following to your Babel configuration in ```.babelrc```:
+This is a relatively new kid on the block, but it has a few features that other Module Bundlers are missing, most importantly it has native support for ES2015 modules.
+Because it does, we don't actually have to transpile ```import``` anymore with Babel.
+You can tell Babel to not transpile ```import``` by adding the following to your Babel configuration in ```.babelrc```:

 ```JSON
 {